erayaydin/microservice-laravel/readme.md

 - Implement `ObjectStorage` service to manage buckets.
 - Use RDKafka data processor instead of the current one.
 - Define schemas for `user.created` and `license.updated` kafka messages.
+- Remove config files for `services` and `kafka`.
+Use provider to bind instances with values.
 - Add unit, integration and e2e tests.
 - Add k8s yaml files.
 - Add OpenAPI documentation for the api-gateway and services.